 Parking illegally may result in parking citations and/or towing of your vehicle, and loss of your parking privileges on campus.
 If you receive a citation please follow the instructions on the back of the citation.
 Citations can be paid through CampusNet or appealed.
 To see a list of citation types and associated fines, click HERE.

-Citations can be appealed by email (firstname.lastname@example.org) or by filling out an appeals form in the Parking & Transportation Services Department within fourteen (14) days of the citation’s issuance.
+Citations can be appealed by email (firstname.lastname@example.org) or by filling out an appeals form in the Parking & Transportation Services Department within 21 days of the citation’s issuance.
+Late fee's will be added fourteen (14) days of the citation's issuance.
 The appeal must contain the citation number and any facts or circumstances related to the reason the citation was unjustified.
 Once submitted, the Director of Parking & Transportation Services or a designee will review the appeal and a decision will be rendered not more than 30 calendar days following receipt of the citation appeal.
 More information is available by clicking HERE.

 If your vehicle or a visitor's vehicle becomes disabled while parked on campus, call the CSU Police at 216.687.2020 or 2020 from any campus phone.